Skip to main content

 Export the body as an STL

-Be sure to ensure that there are enough polygons to properly resolve curves.
-CAD tools often default to a low polygon count when exporting CAD models (left).
-The middle image illustrates a low polygon count while the right image illustrates a sufficiently high polygon count.
+Ensure that the mesh contains enough polygons to properly resolve curves.
+CAD tools often default to a low polygon count when exporting CAD models (left) - the middle image illustrates a low polygon count while the right image illustrates a sufficiently high polygon count.
 If you have access to the mesh generation parameters in your CAD tool, set the “surface deviation” to a value of 0.001 mm or lower.
 This will reduce error from tessellating the CAD model.

 3